top of page

 It means you’ve evolved.

-If your daughter, your friend, or someone you loved had made the same choice, would you speak to them the way you speak to yourself?
+If your daughter, your friend, or someone you loved had made the same choices, would you speak to them the way you speak to yourself?

 Probably not.